 Long-term Care Quality

 As it turns out, this facility only received a grade of D for its long-term care grade, which is well below average in this category.
-For long-term care residents, the nursing home's primary objective is to maintain residents' quality of life and keep them safe.
-In addition to looking at the quantity of care provided by nurses aids and other staff, we looked at the number of residents vaccinated against pneumonia.
-Fortunately, this nursing home gave the vaccine to 96.34703 percent of its patients, which is a very respectable percentage.
-To our surprise, this place was able to keep its residents out of the hospital.
-It had just 0.01 hospitalizations per one thousand long-term resident days.
-Unfortunately, some of its other scores in this category weren't as favorable as these.
+Nursing homes that don't fare well in long-term care typically are not as well-staffed and are lagging in a few of the areas of routine medical care we looked at.
+On top of considering the volume of care provided by aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
+This facility gave the vaccine to 93.069305 percent of its patients.
+This is somewhat below what we were hoping for but still a decent percentage.
+Surprisingly, this facility actually fared well at keeping its patients out of the hospital.
+Indeed, it had just 0.02 hospitalizations per 1,000 long-term resident days.
+This is its best score in this category.

 Nurse Quality